Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > Scale the Box object, and adjust the position and rotation transforms of your Container(not the Box), until the Box covers the handle of your item.
 >
 > In Grab FX/Targets there will be a Item#Target that corresponds to your item.
-This represents your item's starting transforms while not grabbed.
+This target represents your item's starting transforms while not grabbed.
 Move this object anywhere in your hierarchy, and adjust the transforms until your item is where you want it.
 >
 > Select the numbered object for your Container.
 There will be a parent constraint.
 Set the Item#Target source weight to 0.
 Set the LeftTarget source weight to 1.
 >